 The Hague, June 29, 2013.
 The day Zwaantje Vink-Brouwer, widow of Piet Vink, together with a party of local government people, re-opened the monument ‘The Terp’ in honor of her late-husband.
 But, naming this monument a ‘terp’ is all wrong.
 It infuriated the people of province Groningen and near separation from the Netherlands.
 Read below why.

-Note: Those who plan to erect a terp, wierde, Warf, et cetera themselves, please find here our Manual Making a Terp in 12 Steps.
+Note – Those who plan to erect a terp, wierde, Warf etc. themselves, please find here our Manual Making a Terp in 12 Steps.
+You will need it.

 - Corbijn, A., Miles Davis (1985)

 - Musterd, P., Een monument voor een wethouder.
 Part I – IV, blog Haagspraak (2013)

 - Schroor, M. (red), De Bosatlas van de Wadden (2018)

 - Steijlen, F., Friese koeien tussen de sawa’s.
 Een speurtocht naar Fries melkvee en melkproductie in Nederlands-Indië (2018)